MrAmoudi/Covid19WebApp/README.md

-# Covid19WebApp created by Mohamed Amoudi
+# Covid19WebApp created by MrAmoudi
 COVID19 webapp that tracks data utilizing API provided by https://covid19api.com/.
 Data is sourced from Johns Hopkins CSSE.